derikb/rpg-table-randomizer/README.md

 - @param {Array} _weights_ array of weighted numbers to correspond to the values array
 - @return {String|Number|Object} a randomly selected element from the values array

-This is mostly used internally.
 Returns a randomly selected element from the values array, where the randomization is weighted based on the weights array.

 ```
 //a classic bell curve reaction table